 Does it involve gorillas, kayaks, or thatched roofs?

 Maybe a tree house in the jungle in Costa Rica?
 With a composting toilet somewhere down a dark path from your un-airconditioned hut?

 Do you have blisters on your feet yet?

 If you love that kind of travel, great.
 But are those ideas anything like what you see in your mind when you just read the word “travel”?

-The way I see it, that’s the problem with a lot of sustainable travel advice.
-It tends to point travelers toward just two options:
+That’s the problem I see with a lot of sustainable travel guides.
+They tend to point travelers toward just two options: